pgbarletta/locuaz/docs/source/tutorialsimple.rst

         mutator: dlpr
         reconstruct_radius: 5

-This is another *unit*, the one that is in charge of performing the actual mutation.
+This is another *block*, the one that is in charge of performing the actual mutation.

  * ``mutator``: the external program to mutate the complex and find a suitable side-chain orientation.
 We are using ``dlpr`` since it depends on the *DLPacker* program which comes built-in with *locuaz* and also performs a nice